GrohTech/GrohTech/README.md

   * How to get your site hosted
   * How to move a site from one CMS to another

-### 2012
+### 2012 - Graduated from college
-Graduated from UW-Milwaukee with a bachelor's degree in Journalism & Mass Communication
+* UW-Milwaukee - Bachelor's degree in Journalism & Mass Communication

 ## MAINTAINERS OF MY LIFE
 1. Lauren Groh (and often, my cats)